Botspot/zoom-pwa/README.md

 # Zoom PWA

-Install Zoom's [new Progressive Web App](https://pwa.zoom.us/wc) (PWA) on any Linux computer that has Chromium installed.
+Install Zoom's [new Progressive Web App](https://pwa.zoom.us/wc) on any Linux computer that has Chromium installed.

 ## Download:
 Run this command in a terminal: